This website uses cookies. Continue browsing if you consent to this, or view our privacy policy.

 Email: hanna.wheatley@landcommission.gov.scot

-Caron Munro (Business Support Manager)
+Caron Munro (HR & Business Support Lead)

 Caron is responsible for managing and supporting the Commission’s business functions.
 Providing support and guidance to the organisation in HR, employee wellbeing, Data Protection, FOI, information management and board secretariat.